boi4/eg-speedrun/README.md

 As this is a classification problem (is a specific edge in the path that was run), we are interested to keep both the *false-positive-rate* and the *false-negative-rate* low.
 And as usually, because of the inaccuracies in the measurements, these two rates usually trade off against each other.

-For this project, it seems more important to keep the false-positive-rate low (not classify non-runned edges as runned edges) for the following reasons:
+For this project, it seems more important to keep the false-positive-rate low (not classify non-ran edges as ran edges) for the following reasons:

-* Classifying non-runned edges as "runned" is cheating the 100% challenge
+* Classifying non-ran edges as "ran" is cheating the 100% challenge
-* As they usually represent gaps in the runned route, missing edges can be fixed manually easier than edges that were wrongly classified as "runned"
+* As they usually represent gaps in the ran route, missing edges can be fixed manually easier than edges that were wrongly classified as "ran"
-* Missing edges can be strategically re-runned (e.g. do a short pause at the edge so that there are more gps points, ...)
+* Missing edges can be strategically re-ran (e.g. do a short pause at the edge so that there are more gps points, ...)